-PM jobs pay well, but not like management consulting, financial services or engineering management.
+PM jobs pay well, but not like management consulting, financial services, or engineering management.
 The average annual salaries would be between INR 605, 677 and 2, 560, 554 (Source: payscale.com).

 Product managers don’t write the codes, don’t do the UI/UX design, and don’t sell – well, technically.
-Product Managers ensures that the right product is built and it reaches the customers in the right way.
+Product Managers ensure that the right product is built and it reaches the customers in the right way.
 This would mean research, strategy, and communication.

 How to Become a Product Manager in India – Basic Steps

 You can end up in a Product Management career path in almost any industry.
 But in India, few sectors provide more opportunities.
 Know more about the top industries in India for Product Management careers.
 PM jobs are not easy for fresh college graduates, and even MBA graduates.
 However, it’s not like you need to be an engineer or MBA graduate for becoming a product engineer.
 To be honest, there is no normal path to becoming a product manager.
 But, you could definitely try the following steps.
 Many successful product managers come from either the technical side of the business or from the marketing side.
 Some of the successful ones are also former operations managers.